 - require the Australian Energy Market Operator (AEMO) to act as both buyer and supplier of last resort in relation to the Dandenong liquefied natural gas (LNG) storage facility over 2023-2025

-- set out the contractual, cost recovery, proceeds distribution, accountability and transparency measures that would apply to AEMO in its capacity as buyer and supplier of last resort.
+- set out the contractual, cost recovery, proceeds distribution, accountability and transparency arrangements that will apply to the buyer and supplier of last resort roles over this period.

-The proponent also provided a proposed draft rule.
 A copy of the rule change request is available below, along with the proposed rule.

 Treatment as an urgent rule change request

-The Commission considers that this rule change request is a request for an urgent rule and therefore has decided to use the expedited rule change process, if it does not receive any valid requests not to use the expedited process by 15 September 2022.
+The Commission considered that this rule change request was a request for an urgent rule and therefore has decided to use the expedited rule change process.

 Objections to using the expedited rule change process